Nature Stuff www.mdavid.com.au

 What is a spider?

-A spider is an eight-legged critter that eats other critters.
-Where the term ‘spineless’ is considered a bit of an insult for humans, for spiders it would be perfectly normal because they don’t have a spine at all.
-Instead, they carry their squishy bits around inside a hard armour-like skin called an exoskeleton.
+It’s an eight-legged critter that eats other critters.
+They don’t have a spine and so they carry their squishy bits around inside a hard armour-like skin called an exoskeleton.

-Now, apart from the bit about having eight legs I could have been describing a lot of other critters, including several insects here, so I’ll now mention some more things that make them different from insects.
+Now, apart from the bit about having eight legs I could have been describing lots of insects here, so I’ll now mention some things that make them different from insects.

 You'll see in the cartoony pictures above that the spider doesn't have wings.
 That means spiders can't fly, although some of them do manage tricks which allow them to either glide or be carried by the wind.
 You'll also see that the insect has its body divided into three main bits (head, thorax and abdomen) while the spider has only two bits.
 That's because the spider's head and thorax are combined into one section called a cephalothorax.

-And here's another thing about spiders: they're not able to chew their food.
+And finally, here’s another thing about spiders: they’re not able to chew their food.

 Outgrowing their skins

 I mentioned earlier that spiders wear a tough skin called an exoskeleton to hold their soft bits together.
 That system works well for spiders but it has its limitations too.
 The exoskeleton is not able to keep expanding as the spider inside it gets bigger.
 So as a spider grows up it sometimes has to produce another skin and shed the old one.
-The picture below left shows the discarded skin of a Huntsman spider.
+The picture here shows a Wolf Spider emerging from its old skin.

 The bits that bite

-Spiders have fangs which can inject venom.
+I already mentioned that spiders have fangs which can inject venom.
 Despite that fact, most spiders are not dangerous to people.
 However, because some spiders can be dangerous I advise people to treat all spiders with caution, especially if you have trouble knowing which ones are the most venomous.
+Also, many types of spider could be carrying some pretty bad types of bacteria on their fangs, that could cause a painful skin disease called necrosis.
+So even if a spider isn’t particularly venomous, it’s always better to avoid a bite.

 Venomous or poisonous?